-While these laws vary from state to state, the laws require registration of securities offerings, and registration of brokers and brokerage firms.
-Each state has a regulatory agency which administers the law, typically known as the state Securities Commissioner.
+While these laws vary from state to state, the laws require registration of securities offerings and registration of brokers and brokerage firms.
+Each state has a regulatory agency that administers the law, typically known as the state Securities Commissioner.
 A list of state securities commissioners, and their addresses, is available in our Guide to State Securities Regulators.

 While anti-fraud regulations are most commonly enforced by the SEC and the various SROs, the states also have the power and authority to bring actions against securities violators pursuant to state law.
 Each state has its own securities act, known colloquially as the “blue sky law”, which regulates both the offer and sale of securities as well as the registration and reporting requirements for broker-dealers and individual stock brokers doing business (both directly and indirectly) in the state, as well as investment advisers seeking to offer their investment advisory services in the state.

-Recently, federal legislation was enacted which limited the ability of the states to review, limit or otherwise restrict the sale of most securities.
-The legislation was designed to eliminate the duplicative nature of the federal and state securities laws.
-Today, in most instances, the states authority to review registration of securities offerings that are offered on a national basis have been severely restricted.
+Recently, federal legislation was enacted that limited the ability of the states to review, limit or otherwise restrict the sale of most securities.
+The legislation was designed to eliminate the duplicative nature of federal and state securities laws.
+Today, in most instances, the authority of the state to review the registration of securities offerings that are offered on a national basis has been severely restricted.
 However, there are notice and filing requirements in each state, which must still be complied with.
 Additionally, the legislation did not affect the ability of the state regulators to conduct investigations and to bring fraud actions.opyright 2001 Mark J. Astarita. email@example.com

 However, although most blue sky laws are modeled after the USA, blue sky statutes vary widely and there is very little uniformity among state securities laws.
 Therefore, it is vital that each state’s statutes and regulations be reviewed before embarking upon any securities sales activities in a state to determine what is permitted, or not permitted, in a particular state.
 To make matters more complicated, while some states may have identical statutory language or regulations covering particular activities or conduct, their interpretation may differ dramatically from state to state.
 However, state Securities Commission staff are available to assist in answering questions regarding particular statutory provisions or regulations.